FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### Referer header validation

 Referer is an optional request header that contains the address of the source page from which a request is coming.
-To defend against CSRF attacks, you can configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to validate the Referer header in incoming HTTP requests against a whitelist of trusted domains.
+To defend against CSRF attacks, you can configure {{< SecureTransport/componentshortname  >}} to validate the Referer header in incoming HTTP requests against a whitelist of trusted domains.
 To enable the Referer validation, specify the acceptable header values in the following configuration options:

 -   `WebServices.Admin.Referer.Whitelist` - whitelist for Admin API web services
 -   `WebServices.Public.Referer.Whitelist` - whitelist for Public API web services